Giov3ss/iHealthy/README.md

 ### Update Appointment
 ![image](https://github.com/Giov3ss/iHealthy/assets/112728772/04a403b9-c0ed-46ab-9df5-a35bc1a315dc)
 - User can use the update appointment feature to modify the details of an existing appointment.
 They can change the appointment date, time, nutritionist and reason.
+If the selected date, time and nutritionist have already been booked by another user, a message is displayed on the Update Appointment page to inform the user that chosen is not available.
+- To ensure that the appointments are updated for future dates, a warning message is displayed on the Update Appointment page if the user selects a past date, as a reminder to choose a valid and future date for the appointment modification.
+- Access to the Update Appointment page is restricted to authenticated user only.
+If a user is not logged in, they will be prompted to log in or create an account before being able to access the page.
+In addition to being logged in, the user must be the owner of the appointment to access the Update Appointment page.
+This prevents unauthorized user from modifying appointments that do not belong to them and ensures that only the appointment creator can make changes.

 ### Delete Appointment
 ![image](https://github.com/Giov3ss/iHealthy/assets/112728772/ff746b6c-881a-4b14-8dd9-f8d22b43647a)
 - The delete appointment feature allows users to remove an appointment from their schedule.
 It prompts the user to confirm the deletion before permanently removing the appointment from their list.
+- Access to the Delete Appointment page is restricted to authenticated user only.
+If a user is not logged in, they will be prompted to log in or create an account before being able to proceed with the deletion.In addition to being logged in, the user must be the owner of the appointment in order to delete it.
+This security measure prevents unauthorized deletion of appointments that do not belong to the user.
+Only the user who created the appointment can access the Delete Appointment page and initiate the deletion process.

 ### NavBar
 ![image](https://github.com/Giov3ss/iHealthy/assets/112728772/2cd79574-6500-43b4-88fb-33a518a7db08)